Why Multiple Monitors Are Better Than One!

-If not, make the change now – you’ll never go back
+Once you make the change, you’ll never go back!

-If you are not using two screens, let me just say from personal experience, you are missing out big time!
+If you are not already using multiple screens, let me just say from personal experience, you are missing out big time!

-That is what I thought BEFORE I used two screens – I could not see the benefit.
-It was a different story once I got my second monitor connected, WOW!
+That is what I thought BEFORE I used two screens.
+I could not see the benefit.
+But once I got my second monitor connected, WOW!
 Now I wonder how I managed before using one screen.

 Are you using a new PC or laptop?